HASSAN1A/GH-Searcher/README.md

 # GH-Searcher

-A very interactive quots web app that uses forms to let someone view ,add,vote and delete quote and share it with others who may visit the website.
+A very interactive search web app that uses a simple forms to get users and their repository at GitHub.

 ## Demo